jeremyckahn/chitchatter/README.md

 To examine the static assets that are served to end users, you can audit the [`gh-pages` branch](https://github.com/jeremyckahn/chitchatter/tree/gh-pages).

-## Project status

-Chitchatter is in [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) state.
-A lot of basic features and UX polish are missing, but [much is planned](#Project-roadmap) for the future.

-Chitchatter is an open source project, so community contributions and support are welcome!
-If there's something you'd like to see changed in the project, please [open an issue](https://github.com/jeremyckahn/chitchatter/issues) or [Pull Request](https://github.com/jeremyckahn/chitchatter/pulls) on GitHub and share your ideas.

 ## Project roadmap

-This is a non-exhaustive list of things that are in Chitchatter's future:

-- File sharing
-- Indicators for when others are typing

 See the full ticket backlog [here](https://github.com/users/jeremyckahn/projects/1).